 - Does the WiFi device or computer that you are using find your WiFi network?
 If not, check the WiFi LED on the router.
-If it is off, log in to the router web interface and check if the WiFi radio is enabled or disabled.
+If it is off, you can press the WiFi On/Off button on the router to turn the router WiFi radios back on.
 If you disabled the router's SSID broadcast, then your WiFi network is hidden and does not display in your WiFi client's scanning list.
 (By default, SSID broadcast is enabled.) - Does your WiFi device support the security that you are using for your WiFi network (WPA, WPA2, or WPA3)? - If you want to view the WiFi settings for the router, use an Ethernet cable to connect a computer to a LAN port on the router.
-Then log in to the router, and select BASIC > Wireless.
+Then log in to the router, and select BASIC Wireless.